troglobit/libuev/README.md

 libuEv use the GNU configure and build system.
 To try out the bundled examples, use the `--enable-examples` switch to the `configure` script.
+There is also a limited unit test suite that can be useful to learn how the library works.

 ```sh
     $ ./configure